Messi confirms Barcelona exit, latest on PSG move - Transfer news

-Just when you thought the contract saga between Lionel Messi and Barcelona had finally sorted itself out, here comes yet another plot twist as he is leaving the Spanish giants.
+Lionel Messi is set to begin a brand new chapter of his legendary career at the age of 34, as he has reportedly agreed a two-year, $104-million contract to join PSG where he will join forces with Neymar, Kylian Mbappe, Angel di Maria and Sergio Ramos, among others.

-One of the greatest players in history, if not the greatest ever, has been forced to leave the only club he’s ever known due to financial problems.
+An official announcement and unveiling by PSG is expected later on Tuesday following his flight from Barcelona to Paris.

-Messi was in tears as he confirmed the news that Barcelona could not register him as a player due to contract rules with La Liga.
+Messi was in tears over the weekend as he confirmed the news that Barcelona could not register him as a player due to contract rules with La Liga.

 [ MORE: Transfer news: Grealish to Man City deal close; Lukaku back to Chelsea ]